How Apprenticeships are funded

 The way apprenticeships are funded has changed since May 2017.

-If you are an employer with a pay bill of less than £3 million you will not have to pay the levy.
+If you are an employer with an annual pay bill of less than £3 million you will not have to pay the levy.
 The UK Government will fund 90% of your apprenticeship training.

 Find out more at www.gov.uk/take-on-an-apprentice/get-funding

-If you're an employer with a pay bill over £3 million each year, you must pay the apprenticeship levy.
+If you are an employer with an annual pay bill over £3 million each year, you will pay the apprenticeship levy.

 You can read the official guidance at www.gov.uk/guidance/pay-apprenticeship-levy